-A summary of the AQI ratings for New Jersey in 2008 is presented in the pie chart to the right.
-In 2008 there were 149 "Good" days, 177 were "Moderate", 37 were rated "Unhealthy for Sensitive Groups", 2 were considered "Unhealthy", and zero were rated "Very Unhealthy".
-This indicates that air quality in New Jersey is considered good or moderate most of the time, but that pollution is still bad enough to adversely affect some people on about one day in nine.
+A summary of the AQI ratings for New Jersey in 2009 is presented in the pie chart to the right.
+In 2009 there were 178 "Good" days, 169 were "Moderate", 18 were rated "Unhealthy for Sensitive Groups", zero were considered "Unhealthy", and zero were rated "Very Unhealthy".
+This indicates that air quality in New Jersey is considered good or moderate most of the time, but that pollution is still bad enough to adversely affect some people on about one day in twenty.
 Table 3 lists the dates when the AQI reached the "Unhealthy for Sensitive Groups" threshold at any monitoring location and shows which pollutant(s) were in that range or higher.
 Figure 4 shows the AQI ratings for the year broken down by AQI region (AQI data was not available for every day therefore some of the regions total day count does not add up to 365).